CS-DS-125/125book/py4e_rst/11-regex.rst

    ['39769']
    ...

-Remember that the ``[0-9]+`` is “greedy” and it tries to make as large a string of digits as possible before extracting those digits.
-This “greedy” behavior is why we get all five digits for each number.
+Remember that the ``[0-9]+`` is "greedy" and it tries to make as large a string of digits as possible before extracting those digits.
+This "greedy" behavior is why we get all five digits for each number.
 The regular expression library expands in both directions until it encounters a non-digit, or the beginning or the end of a line.